Making faux coral using salt dough.

 The dough actually looked pretty promising, because the whole wheat added texture.

 I pinched off little pieces of the dough and rolled it into several different lengths then flattened them out a little, making sure they were kind of free-form and random shapes.

+If they were longer pieces, I inserted a bamboo skewer to help with strength and stability.
 I also made sure I added texture using the end of the skewer to poke little dots and randomly “rough up” the dough.

 (Yes, I know they look like a really bad appetizer at the moment… I heard enough from my kids already, thankuverymuch!)